MikroElektronika/mikrosdk_click_v2/clicks/leddriver11/README.md

 ## Example Description

-> This example demonstrates the use of LED Driver 11 click board.
+> This example demonstrates the use of LED Driver 11 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and executes the click default configuration which starts the PWM module and sets the LEDs current to minimum.
+> Initializes the driver and executes the Click default configuration which starts the PWM module and sets the LEDs current to minimum.

 ```c